9th January 1922 to 30th March 2022

 There are several senior members of the Wags who remember Bill.
 He was past Captain in 1995, the Honours Boards record his name in at least 5 places.
-Bill is old school, a gentleman through and through, a scholar, a wit, a tease, a figure whose presence struck fear, I am sure, into his students as a head-master and whose word was listened to when an opinion was required.
+Bill was old school, a gentleman through and through, a scholar, a wit, a tease, a figure whose presence struck fear, I am sure, into his students as a head-master and whose word was listened to when an opinion was required.
 He was a devotee and staunch supporter of both the Wags and the Dawn Patrol.

 He with Mike Davies, another Wag, were lovers of Chaucer.
 Bill and Mike wrote wonderful poems, in Chaucer’s style, about their fellow-golfers which were read out at Dawn Patrol lunches, it being an honour to have one written about oneself.

 “When blackest night doth yield to rosy dawn

 And rouse from blissful sleep to greet the morn

 Then forth they speed with clubs and eke ball,

 Each one his long and lonely way to wend,